Alkaison/Matchstick-Game/README.md

 ## Description

 Matchstick Game has 3 game modes where you can play against computer, A.I. and your friend.
 Computer has 50-50 chance to win where as A.I. is impossible to defeat.
 Can you beat him ?
+Access the code files [here](Game-Files/Matchstick-Game.c "Matchstick Game").

 ### GameModes: